-Famous for its floodlit waterhole Okaukuejo Rest Camp is also the administrative centre of Etosha.
-Most visitors travel though this camp with its characteristic stone tower and Etosha Ecological Institute is also situated within the camp.
+Famous for its floodlit waterhole Okaukuejo Rest Camp is also the administrative center of Etosha.
+Most visitors travel through this camp with its characteristic stone tower and Etosha Ecological Institute is also situated within the camp.

 After sunset floodlights illuminate the waterhole.
 This is the best time and place to see the endangered black rhino.
-This archaic mammal can often be seen drinking alongside lion and elephant.
+This archaic mammal can often be seen drinking alongside lions and elephants.
 The number and interaction of the animals is the major drawcard of Okaukuejo Rest Camp in Namibia.